conr2286/PocketFT8Xcvr/README.md

 An alternative approach, previously investigated as YASDR, is to construct an FT8 radio hat for a Raspberry 5 supporting the comprehensive wsjtx/etc natively.
 This archived project offers considerable flexibility but with higher power requirements (I'm getting too old to pack heavy batteries in the mountains;).
 This approach is worth revisiting in the future, especially for POTA.

-Charley and Barb have also progressed with another derivative having a multiband FT8 transceiver, DX FT8, at https://github.com/WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER, replacing the SI4735 with a Tayloe receiver.
+Charley and Barb have also progressed with another Pocket FT8 derivative having a multiband FT8 transceiver, DX FT8, at https://github.com/WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER, notably replacing the SI4735 with a Tayloe receiver.

 # Manifest
 * BenchTests:  Arduino sketches for incremental tests of the hardware